Your guide to the First Home Super Saver Scheme

 If you want to take advantage of the First Home Super Saver Scheme, you could make a $15,000 concessional contribution to your superannuation.
 Because this is contributed pre-tax and therefore taxed at a much lower rate, only $50,000 is taxed at the normal rate.
 This would mean you are left with approximately $42,203 for all your other expenses for the year.

-So, by using the FHSSS to save for your home deposit, instead of a standard savings account, you have approximately an additional $4,875 per year.
+So, by using the FHSSS to save for your home deposit, instead of a standard savings account, you could save approximately an additional $4,875 per year.

 Who is eligible for the FHSSS?

 - must be at least 18 years of age;

 - You must have never owned property in Australia or previously requested funds to be released under the FHSSS

 - You intend to live in the property for at least six months within the first 12 months from settlement

 How do I apply for the FHSSS?